namya-malik/RMRA-TwoFold-Redundancy-Analyzer/README.md

 ## How to Install and Run

-1. Download the file `RMRA_TwoFoldAnalyzer.mlappinstall`
+1. Download the file `RMRA Analyzer App.mlappinstall`
 2. Double-click the file
 3. MATLAB will open and install the app
 4. Launch the app from the MATLAB Apps tab